Kunal-Rathore-5/Kunal-Rathore-5/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Kunal Rathore, a passionate developer with a keen interest in [web development, data science, machine learning and problem solving.
-Welcome to my GitHub profile!About Me<br>🌱 I’m currently learning HTML, CSS, JAVA and DSA with C++.<br>
+I'm Kunal Rathore, Welcome to my GitHub profile!About Me<br>🌱 I’m currently learning HTML, CSS, JAVA and DSA with C++.<br>

 ## 🌐 Socials: